Lyapunov exponent in the Vicsek model: Linearized equations of the Vicsek model

 where the function ${\rm Arg}~{\left[ . . . \right]}$ computes the polar angle from the positive horizontal $x$-axis.
-The argument counts all $N$ agents, but the function $J_{\ell \kappa }$ ensures that only agents within the unit cooperation radius are considered, that is
+The argument includes all $N$ agents, but the function $J_{\ell \kappa }$ ensures that only agents within the unit cooperation radius are considered, since

-In equation~(\ref{eq:defJ}), $d_{\ell \kappa}(t)$ is the euclidean distance between agents $\ell$ and $\kappa$.
+In equation~(\ref{eq:defJ}), $d_{\ell \kappa}(t)$ is the Euclidean distance between agents $\ell$ and $\kappa$.
 The velocity of the center of mass of the interaction group can be written as $\bfv_{{\mathrm{CM}},\ell} = (m_{x \ell}, m_{y \ell}) \, v/N_\ell$, where $N_\ell = \sum_\kappa J_{\ell \kappa} = 1 + \sum_{\kappa \neq \ell} J_{\ell \kappa}$, a form that enables us to rewrite Eq.~(\ref{eq:vicsekangle2}) as

 with the usual representation of vectors in ${\mathbb R}^{2}$ as complex numbers.
 The components are